 The remote failover deployment model provides flexibility for the placement of backup servers.
 Each of the sites contains at least one primary Unified CM subscriber and may or may not have a backup subscriber.
 This model allows for multiple sites, with IP phones and other devices normally registered to a local subscriber when using 1:1 redundancy and the 50/50 load balancing option described in the chapter on Call Processing, page 9-1.
 Backup subscribers are located across the WAN at one or more of the other sites.
-(See Figure 10-11.)
+(See Figure 10-20.)

-Figure 10-11 Remote Failover Model with Four Sites
+Figure 10-20 Clustering over the WAN, Remote Failover Model with Four Sites

-When implementing the remote failover model, observe all guidelines for the local failover model (see Local Failover Deployment Model, page 10-35), with the following modifications:
+When implementing the remote failover model, observe all guidelines for the local failover model (see Local Failover Deployment Model, page 10-45), with the following modifications: